Dosing & Uses

 IV Administration

-Do not pre-dilute BabyBIG before infusion.
+Do not predilute before infusion

 Storage

-Use reconstituted BabyBIG within 2 hours.
+Use reconstituted solution within 2 hr

-Do not use beyond expiration date, and dispose unused product in accordance with local requirements.
+Do not use beyond expiration date, and dispose unused product in accordance with local requirements

 Images